saona-raimundo/heat_eq/README.md

 ## Usage

-Go to the [online solver](https://saona-raimundo.github.io/virus_alert/examples/yew_app/static/index.html)! (you may need to refresh your website to view correctly)
+Go to the online solver (THIS SHOULD BE A LINK)! (you may need to refresh your website to view correctly)

 ## Related projects